 My impressions as a visitor are that the course provides a great service to the brass band movement and its popularity gains momentum by the year.

 Roy Newsome - January 2009

-In 2020 The Brass Band Summer School continues to thrive under the Musical Direction of Richard Evans and a tutorial team comprising: David Childs, Owen Farr, James Fountain, Les Neish, Lee Skipsey, Becky Smith and Brian Taylor.
+In 2020 The Brass Band Summer School continues to thrive under the Musical Direction of Richard Evans and a tutorial team comprising: David Childs, Owen Farr, James Fountain, Les Neish, Lee Skipsey, Becky Smith and Brian Taylor, together with world-class guest artists.
 Book your place to become part of the BBSS history.